embeepea-scratch/snapshot-feeder/README.md

 the image URLS and metadata for the _Data Snapshot_ nodes corresponding to those new images.

-The _maser feed file_ is named `feed.csv` and should be located in the `IMAGE_ROOT` directory.
-This file should contain the URLs of all the individual snapshot feed files.
+In general, there will be a collection of snapshot feed files corresponding to each data source, and whenever new images are added for the data source, a new snapshot feed file is generated for those images.

+In addition to a collection of snapshot feed files, there is also a single _maser feed file_ associated with each data source (one master feed file for each data source).
+The master feed file simply contains the URLs of all the snapshot feed files for the data source.
+The master feed file is named `feed.csv` and is located in the same directory where that data source's snapshot feed files live.

 The Import Process
 ------------------

-On the Data Snapshots module settings page in the Drupal administrative user interface, there is a button labeled _Run Import Now_, and a text field labeled _Import URL_.
-The _Run Import Now_ button will cause Drupal to download the master feed file from the given _Import URL_, examine the list of snapshot feed file URLs that it contains, and to download any of those snapshot feed files that it has not already downloaded.
-For each new snapshot feed file downloaded, the module parses its contents and creates a new Data Snapshot node for each line in the file.
-The module keeps track of the snapshot feed file URLs that it downloads and will not download or process the same file twice.
+On the Data Snapshots module settings page in the Drupal administrative user interface, there is a button labeled _Run Import Now_.
+Clicking that button will cause Drupal to download the master feed files for all the current Data Source nodes, and to make a list of all the snapshot feed file URLs that they contain.
+It then eliminates from this list any URLs that it has previously processed, and for each URL that remains, the snapshot feed file is downloaded and Data Snapshot nodes are created for each line in the file.
+The URL of the snapshot feed file is then added to Drupal's internal list of snapshot feed file URLs that have been processed, so that the same file will not be downloaded again in the future.

+NOTE: The list of URLs of snapshot feed files that have been processed is stored in the custom table `data_snapshots_import_urls`.
+There is no way to clear out this table from the GUI; if you want to clear this table to re-import all Data Snapshot nodes, you'll have to do so by hand.
+Note that the import process does NOT check for duplicate nodes, though, so it's important to delete all nodes of type Data Snapshot before doing this.

 Feed Generation and Updating
 ----------------------------

-The `feeder` script examines all the images in the entire IMAGE_ROOT directory heirarchy, and generates or updates both the master feed file and the individual snapshot feed files accordingly.
+The `feeder` script examines all the images in the entire IMAGE_ROOT directory heirarchy, and generates or updates the snapshot feed files and master feed files accordingly.

 By default, when invoked with no arguments, `feeder` examines both the existing images and the existing snapshot feed files present for